-The advanced level Certificate: Accounting Qualification consists of four units, plus two specialist units from a choice of five, with a total of six assessments.
-The qualification covers higher-level accounting tasks, including drafting financial statements, managing budgets and evaluating financial performance.
+The advanced level Certificate: Accounting Qualification consists of six modules.
+The qualification covers higher-level accounting tasks, including drafting financial statements, managing budgets, and evaluating financial performance.

 - SAQA ID: 80189

 18 – 24 Months

 To study this course, learners need to be competent in:

 - A learner has completed and been awarded the Certificate: FET Accounting Technician NQF Level 4 qualification.

 - The learner undertakes an initial assessment to determine whether the Certificate: Accounting NQF5 is the correct stage at which they should start.
 This involves examining their previous learning and current skills in accounting.

 - A learner with similar qualification and/or experience can apply for recognition of prior learning (RPL).
 In this case, proof of qualifications and work experience will be required.

 - Financial Statements;

 - Financial Performance;